 The Group assesses each cash generating unit annually to determine whether any indication of impairment exists.
 Where an indicator of impairment exists, a formal estimate of the recoverable amount is made, which is considered to be the higher of the fair value less costs to sell and value in use.
-As at June 30, 2013, there were no indicators of impairment based on the following factors:
+As at December 31, 2013, there were no indicators of impairment based on the following factors:

 - a.
 The prospecting rights are not expected to expire in the near term; - b.
-The Company is continuing with further exploration of the property and acquiring further property, plant and equipment; and - c.
-Current information suggests there is significant inferred resources that will deliver future economic benefits.
+The Company is continuing with further advancement and exploration of the property and acquiring further property, plant and equipment; and - c.
+Current information suggests there are significant inferred resource that demonstrate the potential to deliver future economic benefits.